DylanManiatakes/ultimatemediaserver/README.md

  NOTE if you already have any of the containers in the compose file it will error out due to conflicts.

  - Updating
- I have had problems with watchtower, docker container that can auto update however if you ever find want to check for updates or just force an update you can run sudo docker-compose up again.
+ I have had problems with watchtower, docker container that can auto update however if you ever want to check for updates or just force an update you can run sudo docker-compose up again.
 This will not overwrite your existing configs but it will check for new images and pull them if there are new versions.
  This can also be done within portainer under the stacks tab. "stacks" in portainer is basically docker-compose with a gui.